Amaro Nonino is a unique Italian bitter liqueur that’s worth seeking out! It’s bittersweet, with hints of caramel, vanilla and allspice.

 Why we like it

-Amaro Nonino is such a balanced amaro, it’s not as sweet as many and even easier to drink, in our opinion.
-While you can substitute other amari, it’s a fun splurge for the cocktail connoisseur.
+Amaro Nonino is such a balanced amaro: it’s not as sweet as many and even easier to drink, in our opinion.
+It’s a fun splurge for the cocktail connoisseur.
 We love it in a Paper Plane or mixed with soda water.
 Even better, try the cocktails below.

 How much does it cost?

 Compared to other liquors, Amaro Nonino is expensive.
 A 750 ml bottle costs about $50.

 Amaro Nonino is great sipped on straight or on the rocks, or you can mix it up into drinks.
 Don’t want to follow a recipe?
 Mix it with soda water to create a make-shift spritzer.
 Or, check out these favorite Amaro Nonino cocktails:

 The Paper Plane cocktail is a modern classic that’s a must try!
 It’s bittersweet and tangy, hitting a magical balance between bourbon and Amaro Nonino.

 - 1 ounce Aperol

 - For the garnish: Lemon peel

 - Add the bourbon, Aperol, amaro, and lemon juice to a cocktail shaker.
 Fill it with ice and shake it until cold.